daria-pylypenko/B6-SFB1102/README.md

 *Release 1.0*:

+Used in:

+Kwabena Amponsah-Kaakyire, Daria Pylypenko, Cristina España-Bonet, and Josef van Genabith.
+2021.
+Do not rely on relay translations: Multilingual parallel direct europarl.
+In *23rd Nordic Conference on Computational Linguistics.
+Workshop on Modelling Translation: Translatology in the Digital Age (MoTra-2021), May 31-June 2, Virtual, Iceland*, Linköping Electronic Conference Proceedings, pages 1–7.
+Association for Computational Linguistics.

 * Added backward language modelling features.
-* Enabled use of a single predefined train-val-test split.
+* Enabled use of a single predefined train-val-test split (for the SVC linear classifier).

-**Below is the README of the original project:**
+**Below is the README of the original project, with some modifications:**

 ---